Hugo Niebeling: Restoring earlier films

 Since the early 2000s, Niebeling had many of his earlier works scanned in 2k or 4k from the original 35mm negatives, and they were color corrected and restored under his supervision.
 At the time of his death, he had already scanned and restored all his 1960s works plus some of his later works like Der Auftrag der uns bleibt (1984) and Johannespassion (1991).

 Chaconne

 Until his death, Hugo Niebeling continued to be active as a director, planning numerous new projects.
 Of particular interest for him was a proposed film on Bach's Chaconne, which he had already planned in detail and which would have interwoven nature and church architecture through montage and cinematography.

-Miscellaneous

-Director Alexander Tuschinski (*1988) was a friend of Hugo Niebeling and considers him his mentor.
-Tuschinski's editing style is influenced strongly by Niebeling's style, and Niebeling edited the films Apotheosis of Dance and "B 7" (Beethoven 7) together with him in 2015.

-Artistic estate

-Hugo Niebeling's artistic estate, consisting of correspondences, advertising material, screenplay, production documentation, awards and additional material is located at Bundesarchiv in Berlin-Lichterfelde unter inventory number N 2378.